astronomer/airflow-provider-sample/README.md

 ### Automated Builds

-Add section on automatically building and deploying package with CI here.
+> TODO: Add section on automatically building and deploying package with CI here.